formagGinoo/GuiLongchaoReverse/README.md

 	private static void .cctor() { }
 }
 ```
-Well well well, this `public static byte[] AESDecrypt(byte[] cipherText, string strKey) { }` method is really interesting and especially what it returns.
+Well well well, this `public static byte[] AESDecrypt(byte[] cipherText, string strKey) { }` method is really interesting, especially what it returns.
 So i setuped in IDA a break point on the return, and for my luck it reached.
 I had under my nose, the decrypted bytes of one of the .dll's and also `string strKey`.
 Known the structs:
 <table>
   <tr>
     <th>System_String_o (strKey)</th>